-The Sauk or Sac were an Algonquian speaking Northeast Indian Tribe that developed around northern New York and migrated to what is now eastern Michigan.
+The Sauk or Sac was an Algonquian-speaking Northeast Indian Tribe that developed around northern New York and migrated to what is now eastern Michigan.

-The Chippewa allied with the Ottawa, who resided south of the Sauk, and sprung a series of attacks on the Sauk Tribe which practically decimated their people.
-One such attack, the Battle of Skull Island, occurred on an island which is now called Skull Island in Michigan.
+The Chippewa allied with the Ottawa, who resided south of the Sauk, and sprung a series of attacks on the Sauk Tribe, which practically decimated their people.
+One such attack, the Battle of Skull Island, occurred on an island that is now called Skull Island in Michigan.

 Anishinaabe expansion and the Wyandot attempting to gain regional stability drove the Sauk tribe out of their territory.
 The Wyandot were armed with guns supplied by their French trading partners.
 The Sauk moved south to territory in parts of what are now northern Illinois and Wisconsin.